How to prepare yourself for life in the new year.

 I believe God has a path for me.
 He's always had a path for me, and I've always been in the right place at the right time - not because of my efforts, but because of my preparation and because of the guides that I have, the mentors that I have, the spiritual walkers that I've had all my life.
 Judith Jamison

 1. Avoid feeling overwhelmed by other people's goals.

-You know what it took to get you where you're presently at in your life, I don't.
+You know what it took to get you where you're presently in your life, I don't.
 I didn't walk your journey for you.
 I didn't feel your pain.
 I don't know all the sacrifices that you've made.
 I haven't fought any of your battles.
-I don't know how hard it was for you to pull through the end of 2021.
-You did all that for yourself, and maybe you still haven't processed 2021, but here you are on the heels of another year that requires you to take action.
+I don't know how hard it was for you to pull through last year.

 Don't allow anyone to overwhelm you with their goals for the new year.
-It's not a sprint, it's a marathon.
-You can't live the twelve months at once.
+You can't live twelve months at once.
 Do what you know you have the ability to do, not what others are demanding from you.
 It's okay to set mini-goals.
 You don't need to plan a whole calendar.